miservers/miservers/documentation/javascript-ReactJS.md

 ~~~

 ### State
+State on the other hand is still variables, but directly initialized and managed by the component.
-State is a object containing attributes of the class. use setState to update a class attribute.
+It is a object containing attributes of the class. use setState to update an attribute.
 ~~~
 class Toggle extends React.Component {